-The Solar District Cup invites participation of teams comprising at least three students enrolled in accredited U.S.-based collegiate institutions.
-Students must be enrolled in at least one class and be pursuing a degree during the competition.
-Note that graduating during the competition will not disqualify team members.
+The Solar District Cup invites teams with at least three students enrolled in accredited U.S.-based collegiate institutions to participate.
+Students must be enrolled in at least one class and must be pursuing a degree during the competition.
+Note that graduating during the competition period does not disqualify team members.
 To be eligible to present to judges, team members must not have graduated any earlier than the fall semester or quarter immediately preceding the final competition event.
 Students and faculty advisors are not required to be U.S. citizens at the time of the competition.
-Members of the judging panels, competition organizer staff, and DOE and national laboratory employees are ineligible to compete.
+Judges, competition organizer staff, and DOE and national laboratory employees are ineligible to compete.

-Although any level of collegiate student is eligible to compete, the scope is intended for multidisciplinary teams of upper-level undergraduate students.
-Student participation may be integrated into a senior design or capstone project, count as elective or independent study course credit, be added to the curriculum of existing classes, treated as a seminar topic, engaged as part of a student interest club, or be an extracurricular student activity.
+Although any level of collegiate student is eligible to compete, the scope is intended to be challenging for multidisciplinary teams of upper-level undergraduate students.
+Student participation may be integrated into a senior design or capstone project, count as elective or independent study course credit, be added to the curriculum of existing classes, be treated as a seminar topic, be engaged as part of a student interest club, or be an extracurricular student activity.

 Each team is encouraged to have at least one faculty advisor, but this is not required for participation.
 Teams are also encouraged to connect with mentors inside or outside their school.
-If a team of students needs assistance in identifying a faculty advisor at their institution or mentor, they can contact the competition organizers for help.
+If a team of students needs assistance in identifying a mentor or faculty advisor at their institution, they can contact the competition organizers for help.

 By uploading a deliverable package, a team certifies that it complies with the eligibility requirements.
-If the organizers become aware that a team or individual is not eligible, that team may be disqualified from competition.
+If the organizers become aware that a team or individual is not eligible, that team may be disqualified from the competition.